a-reynbaw/dspt-K08-even/hws/hw2/README.md

 ## Overview

-This are my solutions for the second homework (only questions 5 and 6) for Data Structures and Programming Techniques (Even), Spring 2025.
+This are my solutions for the second assignment (only questions 5 and 6) for Data Structures and Programming Techniques (Even), Spring 2025.
 You can find the description file in this directory.

 ## Details
 ### Question 5